Wixeria/GPT-3.5/README.md

 # 🔒 | ChatGPT API
 - Visit the [link](https://platform.openai.com) and log in to your account.
 Then, on the left side, click on API Keys to create your API key!

+#  | Important
+- The bot is not functioning on certain platforms and web-based software services for reasons unknown to me.
+I recommend using VSC (Visual Studio Code).